melli-labs/challenge/Part-1.md

 You need to run the instructions in the `input-1.asm` to obtain the decryption password for `Part-2.md.encrypted` (see [README.md](README.md) for more details).

-> **Note**
-> In case you are using Windows: The default Windows terminal cannot display Unicode characters.
-Either install the new Windows Terminal or copy the output to another program with Unicode support (e.g. your text editor).